joshdirkx/github-secrets-manager-rs/README.md

 ## Prerequisites

+- **Rust Installed**: Ensure you have Rust installed on your machine.
+Follow the [official Rust installation guide](https://www.rust-lang.org/tools/install) for instructions.
 - **GitHub Personal Access Token**: You'll need a GitHub personal access token with the appropriate permissions to update secrets in the repository.

 ## Setup